mirucon/coldbox-addon/readme.md

 * **Open Graph tags** - The most important thing to get engagements on the social networks, including Twitter and Facebook!
 This is the simplest way to add Open Graph tags for the Coldbox users.

-* **Other meta tags** - Not only open graph tags, it supports even more meta features, like Google Analytics, and other SEO-related tags!
-The way, you can simply
+* **Other meta tags** - Not only open graph tags, but it supports even more meta features, like Google Analytics, and other SEO-related tags too!

 * (Coming soon) **Google AdSense**